Pverte/pverte.github.io/README.txt

-This is y personal website, design by HTML5 UP, go look at what he made, he is very good !
+This is my personal website, design by HTML5 UP, go look at what he made, he is very good !

 Forty by HTML5 UP
 html5up.net | @ajlkn